 D4.
 Are individuals free to express their personal views on political or other sensitive topics without fear of surveillance or retribution?
 4 / 4

 South Africans are generally free to engage in private conversations of a political nature without harassment.
-However, a 2016 report from the UN Human Rights Committee expressed concern about the government’s use of surveillance and the law governing it, the 2002 Regulation of Interception of Communications and Provision of Communication-Related Information Act.
-In April 2017, the amaBhungane Centre for Investigative Journalism launched a constitutional challenge to the act.
+However, a 2016 report from the UN Human Rights Committee expressed concern about the government’s use of surveillance and about RICA, the law governing surveillance.
+A legal challenge to RICA was ongoing at the end of 2018.

 E. ASSOCIATIONAL AND ORGANIZATIONAL RIGHTS: 12 / 12

-The constitution guarantees freedoms of association and peaceful assembly.
-Freedom of assembly is generally respected, and South Africa has a vibrant protest culture.
-Demonstrators must notify police ahead of time but are rarely prohibited from gathering.
+Freedom of assembly is constitutionally guaranteed and generally respected, and South Africa has a vibrant protest culture.
+Demonstrators must notify police of events ahead of time, but are rarely prohibited from gathering; in November 2018, the Constitutional Court ruled that a failure to notify authorities of intent to protest could not be classified as a crime.
 Protests over the government’s shortcomings in the provision of public services are common in South Africa, and sometimes turn violent.
 Police have faced accusations of provoking some protest violence.